Wrong-answer-on-test-233/Finite-Field/README.md

 Chapter 3 is about the polynomials over Finite Fields especially the irreducible polynomials and linearized polynomials.

 Chapter 4 is about some algorithms to factorize the polynomials.
 The notes in Chinese will be uploaded after a quite long time.
-If you are interested about such algorithms, you can refer to the file *FULLTEXT01*.
+If you are interested about such algorithms, you can refer to the file *FULLTEXT01* provided by the **School of Computer Science, Physics and Mathematics of Linnaeus University**, which is now a public material.

 Chapter 5 is about the Exponential Sums.
 It seems that there's quite little material about this.
 I haven't finished this part of learning.
 It will be uploaded within a month.